eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ## Defining a native Java module

-Many Ceylon modules that call native Java code are designed to execute only no the JVM.
+Many Ceylon modules that call native Java code are designed to execute only on the JVM.
 In this case, we declare the whole Ceylon module as a _native JVM module_ using the `native` annotation.